ylansegal/blog/_posts/2013-02-20-a-tale-of-jruby-profiling.markdown

 From the above it's cleat that were we are spending the bulk of the time is in ```ConditionVariable#wait```.
 From the [documentation][4]:

-{% blockquote %}
-ConditionVariable objects augment class Mutex.
+> ConditionVariable objects augment class Mutex.
 Using condition variables, it is possible to suspend while in the middle of a critical section until a resource becomes available.
-{% endblockquote %}

 Focusing on the immediate previous calls, we can see that it looks like the ```Mongo::Pool``` is having a hard time with the checkout.
 Hmm... how many connections are there by default?
 It turns out, that it's [just 1][5].